top of page

 2. NIB Revocation

-However, NIB can be revoked if:
+However, in some cases, the NIB can be revoked under the following conditions:

 • the application of NIB revocation by the entrepreneur is accepted;